 Another one of the best restaurants in Monti, Il Tettarello caters for pizza lovers and meat enthusiasts alike.
 This traditional “Hostaria” (a typical Italian eatery) serves some of the best pizza and pasta in Monti Rome.
 Paper-thin, crunchy and cooked in a wood-burning oven as the tradition prescribes, choose toppings such as mushrooms, sausage, fried zucchini flowers, and lots of gooey mozzarella cheese.

 Il Tettarello also offers a satisfying collection of traditional desserts, all homemade, such as decadent Tiramisu and ricotta cake!
 Definitely take a trip here to feel like you’re sitting at a real Roman grandma’s kitchen table.

 4. Er Baretto

 Er Baretto translates as “little bar” in English.
 The outdoor seating is perfectly placed on one of the most charming streets in Monti.
 Strings of ivy connect one side of the street to the other and flower trucks set up shop near the outside tables.

 To accompany your coffee, order a sweet treat.
 The Torta della nonna is a local favorite, and a good option to choose.
 Consisting of a pie with a shortbread-like crust, the pie is filled with thick Italian custard, and topped with a generous portion of pine nuts and powdered sugar.

 5. Il Gelatone

 For vegan flavors, enjoy coconut, strawberry, chocolate, hazelnut, and more!
-You can even order a gluten free cone.
-The 25+ traditional flavors range from pistacchio to cheesecake.
+You can even order a gluten-free cone.
+The 25+ traditional flavors range from pistachio to cheesecake.